-- > Taking charge when someone is injured or becomes ill - > Ensuring that an ambulance or other professional medical help is summoned when appropriate - > To follow the school's safeguarding practices to protect the students and themselves - > Acting as first responders to any incidents assessing the situation where there is an injured or ill person, and providing immediate and appropriate treatment to the best of their abilities - > Sending pupils home to recover, where necessary - > Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident - > For minor injuries, the first aid staff fill out a first aid log on the 'S' drive rather than a full accident report - > Keeping their contact details up to date - > To maintain their qualification by arranging with the school appropriate courses and attending, as required - > Checking SIMS to ensure the parents/carers have given consent for the school to administer paracetamol, antihistamines, burn gel or bite / sting relief spray before administering such first aid whenever any of the details are updated.
-Staff must display this on the wall in every classroom and staffroom.
+- > Taking charge when someone is injured or becomes ill - > Ensuring that an ambulance or other professional medical help is summoned when appropriate - > To follow the school's safeguarding practices to protect the students and themselves - Acting as first responders to any incidents assessing the situation where there is an injured or ill person, and providing immediate and appropriate treatment to the best of their abilities - > Sending pupils home to recover, where necessary - > Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident

+- For minor injuries, the first aid staff fill out a first aid log on the 'S' 'O' drive rather than a full accident report - > Keeping their contact details up to date - To maintain their qualification by arranging with the school appropriate courses and attending, as required - Checking SIMS to ensure the parents/carers have given consent for the school to administer paracetamol, antihistamines, burn gel or bite / sting relief spray before administering such first aid

-Our list of qualified first aiders is kept up to date by Student Services and is published in the 'Staff Handbook.'
-The list of qualified first aiders is also sent via email to all staff, with the defibrillator code,
+Our list of qualified first aiders is kept up to date by Reception and is published in the 'Staff Handbook.'
+The list of qualified first aiders is also in the staff room, by the First Aid cupboard, and is sent via email to all staff, with the defibrillator code, whenever any of the details are updated.

-3.2 Student Services
+3.2 Reception

-Student Services are responsible for
+Reception are responsible for:

-- > Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits - > Ensuring student records on SIMS are kept up to date for those students requiring epipens and/or inhalers - > Ensuring SIMS is kept up to date with parents/carers consent for the school to administer paracetamol, antihistamines, burn gel or bite / sting relief spray
+- > Ensuring there is an adequate supply of medical materials in the first aid cupboard - Ensuring student records on SIMS are kept up to date for those students requiring epipens and/or inhalers - Ensuring SIMS is kept up to date with parents/carers consent for the school to administer paracetamol, antihistamines, burn gel or bite / sting relief spray